shoui520/shoui520.github.io/docs/vn-win.md

 	4. Reboot your PC to apply the changes.

 !!! question "FAQ: What about "Use Unicode UTF-8 for worldwide language support"?"
 	Keep it disabled.
-This is a recent feature of Windows 10.
 We do not need it for VNs, it is unrelated, and may cause problems.
 	If you're curious: It sets codepage 65001, overriding codepage 932 (Japanese locale), we do not want this.

 ??? tip "Advanced Users: Powershell"